njweber2/mpas_python-1/README.md

 A few Python scripts for plotting output from the MPAS weather model All scripts are in the scripts subdirectory.

---> mpasoutput.py --> Contains the MPASprocessed and MPASraw classes, which are xarray-based datasets for storing MPAS forecast output.
-MPASprocessed is for MPAS forecasts on a lat/lon grid (e.g., converted to lat/lon coordinates by Michael Duda's convert_mpas utility: https://github.com/mgduda/convert_mpas/).
-MPASraw is for storing MPAS output on its native Voronoi cell/edge/vertex grid.
+--> mpasoutput.py --> Contains the LatLonData and MPASmeshData classes, which are xarray-based datasets for storing MPAS forecast output.
+LatLonData is for MPAS forecasts on a lat/lon grid (e.g., converted to lat/lon coordinates by Michael Duda's convert_mpas utility: https://github.com/mgduda/convert_mpas/).
+MPASmeshData is for storing MPAS output on its native Voronoi cell/edge/vertex grid.

---> plotting_mpas_latlon.py --> A module containing tools for plotting MPAS forecast output stored in the MPASprocessed class (regular lat/lon grid).
+--> plotting_mpas_latlon.py --> A module containing tools for plotting MPAS forecast output stored in the LatLonData class (regular lat/lon grid).

---> plotting_mpas_mesh.py --> A module containing tools for plotting MPAS forecast output stored in the MPASraw (native mesh) class.
+--> plotting_mpas_mesh.py --> A module containing tools for plotting MPAS forecast output stored in the MPASmeshData (native mesh) class.

 --> verification.py --> Contains tools for loading other geophysical datasets and using them to verify MPAS forecasts.
 Currently only handles 3-hourly GFS analyses.